RaspberryPiFoundation/python-curriculum/en-GB/lessons/Minecraft2D/Minecraft2D.md

             }
 ```

-This code tells the game that we can create a new plank if we have 3 wood in our inventory.
+This code tells the game that it can create a new plank if there are 3 wood in the player's inventory.
 Again, don’t forget the comma after the line above.

-+ We need to make sure that the player knows how to craft planks, by adding some more instructions to the list:
++ You need to make sure that the player knows how to craft planks, by adding some more instructions to the list:

 ```{.language-python}
     #instructions list